Skip to Content

 Overview of the Probate Administration Process in Walnut Creek, CA

-When a loved one dies, those left behind are often left to not only cope with the loss of a loved one, but also to administer their loved one’s estate.
-If the estate’s assets are not held by a trust, the assets may need to be administered through the court process called “probate”.
+When a loved one dies, those left behind often face the dual challenge of coping with their loss and managing the estate.
+If the estate’s assets are not held by a trust, the assets may need to be handled through the court process called “probate.”

-The probate process involves the court appointment of a “personal representative” (also known as an executor or administrator) to handle the decedent’s estate administration.
-Once the court has appointed a personal representative, the personal representative must ensure collection and protection of estate assets, handle payments to creditors (or resolve disputed claims), and account to the estate beneficiaries and to the court for all transactions.
+The probate process begins with the court appointing a “personal representative” (also known as an executor or administrator) to handle the decedent’s estate administration.
+Once the court appoints a personal representative, this person must collect and protect estate assets, address payments to creditors (or resolve disputed claims), and account to the estate beneficiaries and the court for all transactions.

-California has one of the more complex probate systems in the country and navigating it alone can be a daunting challenge even in “simple” probate cases.
+California has one of the most complex probate systems in the country, making it challenging to navigate—even in so-called “simple” probate cases.

 How Long Does Probate Take in Walnut Creek, CA?

-Probate can be a very time-consuming and lengthy process.
-Some matters may be wrapped up in less than a year, but many matters can take a year or longer, depending on a number of factors.
+Probate can take significant time.
+Some cases may conclude in less than a year, but many last a year or longer, depending on several factors.

 Who Inherits Through Probate?

-This depends on whether the decedent had a Will.
-If a valid and enforceable Will exists, the terms of the Will govern the distribution of assets.
-If there was no Will, California law provides several formulae for determining who the heirs of an estate are.
-The laws are set forth in California Probate Code §§ 6400-6414 and, depending on the assets involved in an estate, these laws can be difficult to interpret without the assistance of an experienced probate attorney.
+The answer depends on whether the decedent had a Will.
+If a valid and enforceable Will exists, its terms determine asset distribution.
+Without a Will, California law outlines formulas for identifying the estate’s heirs.
+These laws appear in California Probate Code §§ 6400-6414.
+Depending on the estate’s assets, these rules may be difficult to interpret without the assistance of an experienced probate attorney.

 How Much Does Probate Cost in Walnut Creek, CA?

-Fortunately, attorney and executor fees in probate cases are paid by the estate when the estate is ready to be closed, so our clients are not required to come up with funds up front.
-We will typically advance out of pocket court costs as well.
-When the case is ready to be closed, a petition will be filed with the court itemizing our fees and costs, and requesting authorization for payment.
-Upon court approval, the executor will pay our fees and reimburse out of pocket costs directly from estate assets.
+Attorney and executor fees in probate are paid by the estate when it is ready to close, so our clients do not need to pay these fees up front.
+We usually advance out-of-pocket court costs as well.
+When the case is ready for closing, we file a petition with the court that itemizes our fees and costs and requests authorization for payment.
+When the court approves, the executor pays our fees and reimburses out-of-pocket costs directly from estate assets.

 Do I Need a Walnut Creek Probate Lawyer?

-Anyone can file probate documents, but it is best to work with an experienced probate attorney to ensure your matter is concluded as efficiently as possible.
-Probate laws can be very complex, and the overall process can be very difficult for someone not versed in the particular procedures and challenges of probate.
-An experienced probate lawyer will be able to navigate the probate process competently, and will be better equipped to respond to any unexpected situations that may arise during the probate process.
+Anyone can file probate documents, but working with an experienced probate attorney in Walnut Creek helps ensure your matter concludes efficiently.
+Probate laws are complex, and the overall process can be very difficult for anyone unfamiliar with the specific procedures and challenges involved.
+A skilled probate lawyer navigates the probate process competently and responds to unexpected situations that may arise during the proceedings.

 How Does the Probate Process Work in Walnut Creek, CA?

-The first step in the probate process is to file a petition for probate in the county where the decedent lived.
-The probate court will then appoint a personal representative to administer and distribute the estate.
-If the decedent had a will, the executor named in the will is usually the personal representative.
-If the decedent died without a will, they are considered to have died “intestate” and the court will appoint an Administrator to act as personal representative.
-The court can also appoint an administrator if the executor cannot act or does not act.
+The probate process begins with filing a petition for probate in the county where the decedent lived.
+The probate court appoints a personal representative to administer and distribute the estate.
+If the decedent had a will, the executor named in the will usually serves as the personal representative.
+If the decedent died without a will, they are considered to have died “intestate,” and the court appoints an administrator.
+The court may also appoint an administrator if the executor cannot or does not act.

-Once the personal representative is appointed and the petition for probate is approved, the Court will issue either Letters Testamentary (for decedents who had a Will) or Letters of Administration (for those who did not), which enable the personal representative to conduct the estate’s business.
-This may include preparing an inventory of the estate assets, settling any claims against the estate, and selling real or personal property.
+After appointing the personal representative and approving the petition for probate, the Court issues Letters Testamentary (for decedents with a Will) or Letters of Administration (for those without).
+These documents allow the personal representative to manage the estate’s business, including preparing an inventory of estate assets, settling claims, and selling real or personal property as needed.

-An inventory of the estate includes all of the estate’s property.
-For example, homes, cars, bank accounts, investment accounts, and personal property (such as household furnishings and jewelry) are all considered property of the estate.
-Once the personal representative has completed this inventory, it must be forwarded to the court-appointed probate referee, who will appraise and place values on the estate property.
+An estate inventory must include all estate property.
+This includes homes, cars, bank accounts, investment accounts, and personal property such as household furnishings and jewelry.
+Once complete, this inventory goes to the court-appointed probate referee, who appraises and assigns values to the property.

-The personal representative must also notify creditors of the existence of the probate estate, both by notifying known creditors and publishing a “Notice to Creditors” in a local newspaper.
-Any creditors who wish to be paid must file a claim in the estate (usually within 4 months of the estate being opened), and the personal representative will determine whether to pay or reject a claim.
-However, if a claim is rejected, a creditor may file a separate suit against the estate to attempt to recoup their money, and this can delay the administration of the probate estate until the suit is resolved.
+The personal representative must also notify creditors about the probate estate by contacting known creditors and publishing a “Notice to Creditors” in a local newspaper.
+Creditors seeking payment must file a claim with the estate—usually within four months of the estate opening.
+The personal representative decides whether to pay or reject the claim.
+If they reject a claim, creditors may file suit against the estate to attempt to recover funds, which can delay administration of the estate until the suit is resolved.

-In many cases, the personal representative must also notify various government agencies of the administration, including Medi-Cal, Franchise Tax Board, and the Veteran’s Administration.
-Executors must also pay any state and federal taxes that may be due, and they may be required to file suit against any person or entity who may be holding property that belongs to the estate in order to recover it.
+In most cases, the personal representative must notify various government agencies about the administration, including Medi-Cal, the Franchise Tax Board, and the Veterans Administration.
+Executors must pay any state and federal taxes due and may need to file suit against anyone holding property that belongs to the estate to recover it.

-Once an estate’s assets have been inventoried and liquidated (where applicable) and the appropriate payments have been made to creditors, the personal representative will prepare a petition to distribute the remaining assets to the beneficiaries and close the estate.
-At this time, the representative must also file an accounting that shows all actions and dealings with estate assets and liabilities.
-The beneficiaries may waive their right to an accounting, but otherwise this must be prepared and submitted to the beneficiaries and filed with the court.
+Once the estate’s assets have been inventoried and liquidated (where applicable) and payments have been made to creditors, the personal representative prepares a petition to distribute remaining assets to beneficiaries and close the estate.
+At this point, the representative must also file an accounting that shows all actions involving estate assets and liabilities.
+Beneficiaries may waive the right to an accounting; otherwise, it must be prepared and shared with both beneficiaries and the court.

 Does Every Estate Have to Go Through Probate?